motional/nuplan-devkit/README.md

 - The teaser dataset includes 200h of data from Las Vegas, we will be releasing the full 1500h dataset that also includes data from Singapore, Boston or Pittsburgh in early 2022.
 - The full release will also include the sensor data for 150h (10% of the total dataset).
 - Localization, perception scenario tags and traffic lights will be improved in future releases.
-- Improved dashboard, closed-loop training, advanced planning baselines, end-to-end planners, ML smart agents, RL environment, as well as more metrics and scenarios
+- The full release will have an improved dashboard, closed-loop training, advanced planning baselines, end-to-end planners, ML smart agents, RL environment, as well as more metrics and scenarios.

 ## Devkit structure
 Our code is organized in these directories: